complight/complight.github.io/docs/documentation/getting_started.md

 - Do you have access to remote computational resources that you may be needing in your work?
 Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
 - Do you have access to hardware resources that you may be needing in your work?
 Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
 - Make sure to meet other members.
 Send emails!
 They are listed on [this website.](../../people).
 Ask about their experiences and thoughts.
 Explore what they are conducting in their research.
+- Make sure to discuss with Kaan Akşit to see how you can contribute to [Odak](https://github.com/kunguz/odak) in the near future.
 - Do you know what you will be focusing on?
 Do you know what projects are [carried out](../../publications) in the team?
 Are you up-to-date with what the team has achieved [recently](../../timeline)?
 - Are you listed as a member in the [GitHub organization](https://github.com/complight/)?
 In that organization which team do you belong to?
 Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
 - Do you have a weekly 1:1 meeting arranged with Kaan?
 Reach out to Kaan and ask, [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).